openstack-archive/wsme/doc/protocols.rst

 root webpath, followed by the controllers names if any, and finally the function name.

-For example, the functions exposed functions will be mapped to the following paths :
+The example's exposed functions will be mapped to the following paths:

 -   ``/ws/persons/create``
 -   ``/ws/persons/get``